brandendupont-mcw/second-cms/src/documentation-pages/case_resolution.md

 <br>

-\[The Denver DA's Office's goal is to achieve equity in plea outcomes across defendants defendants.
+\[The Denver DA's Office's goal is to achieve equity in plea outcomes across defendants.
 There are well-recognized difficulties in collecting accurate race and ethnicity data.
 One should keep these difficulties in mind when reviewing metrics which include race and/or ethnicity.
 The Denver District Attorney's Office supports efforts by our law enforcement partners to more accurately collect race and ethnicity data.]

 <br>